ericoporto/fgmk/README.md

 Installation
 ------------

+You can go the releases and grab the latest .deb, or you can install from source.

+### Deb Installation

+If you use Ubuntu or Debian, [download from here](https://github.com/ericoporto/fgmk/releases) the latest .deb package.

+After you can install using `sudo dpkg -i python3-fgmk_x.y.z.deb`, where x.y.z correspond to the latest version.

+For removing, use `sudo apt remove python3-fgmk` .

+### From Source Installation

-This can be run from the folder you cloned if you satisfy dependencies, if you don't, you can install it and all dependencies with pip3.
+Clone this repository and install this and all dependencies with pip3.

     git clone https://github.com/ericoporto/fgmk.git
     cd fgmk